Dynamic functional brain connectivity results depend on modeling assumptions: comparing the sliding-window method and

 \subsection{Uncertainty in Bayesian hypothesis testing}

-Figure~\ref{supplementary:bayes-factors-nonperiodic} shows the distributions of log Bayes factors for the state-switching and static simulations.
-The results on the state-switching simulation further support the finding that a sufficient number of observations is needed to find strong evidence for dynamics.
-Moreover, the results of the static simulations show that, depending on the kernel choice, the strength of evidence differs.
-Even with $\Observations=600$ observations, the strength of evidence for most edges estimates by the exponential and periodic-exponential kernels remains inconclusive.
-The results indicate that both the amount of available observations and the modeling choices strongly influence the outcomes of the hypothesis tests.
-With a limited number or observations or a less suitable modeling choice, such as a smooth kernel while the connectivity has fast fluctuations, it may not be possible to find enough evidence for detecting a dynamic functional connection.

-Figure~\ref{supplementary:bayes-factors-nonperiodic} only presents the Bayes factor distributions based on the variance test statistic, the results based on the median-crossing and maximum power test statistic are provided in Figure~\ref{supplementary:bayes_factors_mediancrossing}.
+In the main manuscript in Figure~\ref{fig:bayes-factors}, we only presented the Bayes factor distributions based on the variance test statistic.
+The results based on the median-crossing and maximum power test statistic are provided in Supplementary Figure~\ref{supplementary:bayes_factors_mediancrossing}.
 Based on all three statistics, a consistent pattern is shown for the static simulations.
 Namely, the exponential and periodic-exponential kernels provide higher Bayes factors compared to the other kernels and these Bayes factors also clarify the large number of false positives that we observed in Figure~\ref{supplementary:results-hypothesis-testing-nonperiodic}.